casys-kaist/oaken/README.md

 export LD_LIBRARY_PATH="/usr/local/cuda-[CUDA_VERSION]/lib64:${LD_LIBRARY_PATH}"
 ```

 ### 5.2.
+If you encounter: `RuntimeError: quantile() input tensor is too large`

+Use smaller sampling rate rather than 1.0 by giving option `--sample-rate` or modifying `SAMPLING_RATE` variable in the script.

+### 5.3.
 Failing KVQuant profiling with the error: `Expected all tensors to be on the same device ...`

 Modify `freqs = (inv_freq_expanded.float() @ position_ids_expanded.float()).transpose(1, 2)` at `src/transformers/models/llama/modeling_llama.py` to
 `freqs = (inv_freq_expanded.float().to(position_ids_expanded.device) @ position_ids_expanded.float()).transpose(1, 2)`.

-### 5.3.
+### 5.4.
 If you encounter: `cannot import name 'EncoderDecoderCache' from 'transformers'`

 Install the package with the following command.